fra00/SCRAP.Net/docs-other/getting-started.md

 ## Configure the Emulator

 1. Right-click on the WindowFormRobotEmulator project and select "Properties".
 2. Go to the "Resources" section.
    ![](../images/2024-08-20-14-29-23-image.png)
-3. Update the map file resource (.png).
+3. Update the map file resource (Update mappaMuri resource .png).
    ![](../images/2024-08-20-14-28-03-image.png)
-4. Modify the path where SCRAP.NET is executed (should be the bin folder of the MainRobot project).
+4. Modify PathRobot the path where SCRAP.NET is executed (should be the bin folder of the MainRobot project).

    ![](../images/2024-08-20-14-27-25-image.png)